A-Garg/ACS-machinelearning/README.md

    Each column name should be obtained from the first line of the CSV file.
 Replace `["AGE", "EJECTIONFRACTION", "peakcreat", "pci"]` as necessary.
 Be sure that each name is surrounded by quotation marks, and that the names are separated by spaces (i.e. don't change the current format).
 And again, *it is critical that the order of the features not be changed*.
 Otherwise, the machine learning model will be using the wrong numbers to make its predictions.
 3. Enter the name of the column containing the outcome variable, usually death.
 If, for example, death was encoded as `death5yr` in the dataset, change `death` to `death5yr`.
 Be sure the square brackets and the quotation marks remain around the outcome variable.
 4. Enter the name of the column containing the pre-computed GRACE score.
 This works the same way as modifying the outcome variable.

+### Running the script
+Run the python script `external_validation.py`.
+This can be done at command line--in the same folder, run `python external validation.py`.
+Or, it may be possible to simply double click the script to run it.

 ## More documentation: details about each file
 For each file, additional documentation is available within the file itself.